A Hardware Description Language SimpleCPUv1a

 endmodule

 Verilog has a few different "styles", as shown by the three examples above.
 Confess, not sure why you need style-1.
 I would describe these styles of HDL as behavioural i.e. not structural.
-However, this is a low level description, you are defining functionality in terms of logic gates, so i guess these will always look simular, i guess you could say these examples use a dataflow style.
-A key point, in these Verilog descriptions is the "assign" keyword, this alters the meaning of "=" symbol, it defines a continuous assignment, no dependency on a clock, or sequential behaviour i.e. it is not a blocking assignment, it is just logic.
+However, this is a low level description, you are defining functionality in terms of logic gates, so i guess these will always look similar, i guess you could say these examples use a dataflow style.
+A key point to note in these Verilog descriptions is the "assign" keyword, this alters the meaning of "=" symbol, it defines a continuous assignment, no dependency on a clock, or sequential behaviour i.e. it is not a blocking assignment, it is just logic.
 Similarly, style-3 the "reg" declaration in the output definition does not mean "registered", the "*" in the sensitivity list redefines this as meaning "assigned" i.e. logic.
-I don't like this inconsistency.
+I don't like this inconsistency :(.
 Finally, why isn't there a ';' after endmodule?

 You can download copies of these files as a ISE project with a testbench here: (Link).
 Note, the .vhd and .v files need to be manually added to the project one at a time for testing as they use the same name.
 From these HDL descriptions the Xilinx ISE tools can create an RTL schemtic, as shown in figure 2.
 A waveform diagram of this component in action is shown in figure 3 below.